 West Kent provides housing and community services across Kent and Medway.
-We are committed to promoting equality and valuing diversity and treating everyone fairly.
+We are committed to promoting equality, valuing diversity and treating everyone fairly.

-As West Kent employs more than 250 people it is required by Government regulations to publish details of its gender pay gap, specifically the difference in average female earnings compared to average male earnings.
+As West Kent employs more than 250 people it is required by the government to publish details of its gender pay gap, specifically the difference in average female earnings compared to average male earnings.

 I declare that the information contained in this report is accurate.